EarthProgram/Governance/README.md

 # Blockchain Governance - Templates for Protocol Proposals

-To use the Zero Carbon template, you will need to have determined:
+To use the Zero Carbon Emissions template, you will need to have determined:

 rNCT amount: